wbcomdesigns/bp-job-manager/readme.txt

 * [WordPress Job Manager - Bookmarks](https://wpjobmanager.com/add-ons/bookmarks/)
 * [WordPress Job Manager - Alerts](https://wpjobmanager.com/add-ons/job-alerts/)

-= Where Do I Ask for support? =
+= For support, You can contact us at our website. =

-You can also contact at our website [wbcomdesigns.com](https://wbcomdesigns.com/contact) for any query related to plugin and Buddypress.
+You can contact at our website [wbcomdesigns.com](https://wbcomdesigns.com/contact) for any query related to plugin and BuddyPress.

 == Screenshots ==

 The screenshots are present in the root of the plugin folder.
 1. screenshot-1
 2. screenshot-2
 3. screenshot-3
 4. screenshot-4
 5. screenshot-5
 6. screenshot-6